redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `rename_key`

-Replace the key if it exists.
+Rename a key if it exists in an object.
 Else, this doesn't do anything

 #### Parameters